iugamarian/bshplyr/README.md

 cd bshplyr

-chmod +x before-setup
+chmod +x before-setup-2020

-chmod +x setup-bshplyr-delete-raspbian-lite
+chmod +x setup-2020

-# Copy bshplyr to /root in Raspbian Lite and in there install it:
+Copy bshplyr to /root in Raspbian Lite and in there install it:

 sudo -s

-./before-setup

-./setup-bshplyr-delete-raspbian-lite
+./before-setup-2020

+The system will reboot.

+sudo -s

+./setup-2020

 exit